DevEnjoysMath/multi-region-cloud-system/README.md

 The backend is a typical [spring boot project](https://spring.io/).

 We use [Gradle](https://gradle.org/) as our build system as it is much faster than maven and has better lock-file capabilities making CI/CD reproducible builds less of a headache.

+### Before pushing

+Before you push your code run ``` nix fmt``` which will format your code remove whitespaces and will unify code formatting across the entire repository, regardless of language.

+Run ```nix flake check -L``` which will run all the tests in the repository.